Other articles

 The first step in due diligence is for the organization to identify the actual and potential negative impacts associated with its activities, products or services, as well as those linked to its business relationships.

-In some cases, the organization may find it difficult to identify all the negative impacts, for example, due to the multiplicity of its sites or value chain.
-In such cases, an initial assessment can be carried out to identify the areas where impacts are most likely to be present and significant.
+In some cases, it may be difficult for the organization to identify all the negative consequences, for example, due to the multiplicity of its sites or value chain.
+In this case, it can carry out an initial assessment to identify the areas where they are most likely to be present and significant.

 To carry out the initial assessment, the company can :